nongou1563/BareMetal-C/setup/5-reset-system.md

 #### Make sure `VS Code` is not running.
 #### Make sure `Docker Desktop` *is* running.

+If you use `Docker` only for our course, the method below is safe.
+If you also use `Docker` for other courses, contact us, and we will help you.

 **macOS and Windows:** Open `terminal` (macOS) or `PowerShell` (Windows):